fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 `FNV_1A_HASH` is an implementation of the alternative FNV-1a hash code of Glenn Fowler, Landon Curt Noll, and Phong Vo.
-It differs from typical implementations in that it also ecodes the size of the structure in the hash code.
+It differs from typical implementations in that it also encodes the size of the structure in the hash code.
 This code is relatively fast on short keys, and is small enough that it will often be retained in the instruction cache if hashing is